-As consumers become more sophisticated and competitors tend to be more inventive, Augmented Reality Retail solutions rise in popularity, penetrating various stores and transforming shopping we are used to.
-In the future your customers will no longer purchase goods by perusing a catalog, but instead will select a product type—be it a dress, pair of socks, a vehicle, or a bedside table —and then virtually adjust it, achieving the perfect dimensions, color, and style of whatever they are looking for.
+As consumers become more sophisticated and competitors tend to be more inventive, Augmented Reality Retail solutions rise in popularity, penetrating various stores and transforming the shopping we are used to.
+In the future, your customers will no longer purchase goods by perusing a catalog but instead will select a product type—be it a dress, pair of socks, a vehicle, or a bedside table —and then virtually adjust it, achieving the perfect dimensions, color, and style of whatever they are looking for.

-With Augmented Reality, the customers are able to try on, try out, and interact with products in any environment—from the comfort of their own homes to a random street.
+With Augmented Reality, customers can try on, try out, and interact with products in any environment—from the comfort of their own homes to a random street.
 All these are possible with Augmented Reality retail technology.

 By 2020, 100 million consumers will shop in AR online and in-store, according to Gartner, Inc.